tyoung3/sw/README.md

 Another bash script, swgraph, will display a graphic image of a network definition
 ![for instance:](/images/mvc.jpg)
 Processes are colored such that all components in a package have the same color.
-Not shown here are the tooltips and html references.
+Not shown here, unfortunately, are the tooltips and html references.
 Arrows are colored according to stream buffersize: 0 - black; 1-green; 2 0r more - orange.
 Coloring rules are not guaranteed to remain unchanged in future sw versions.